 Scaling & Above Stage:

-This is the stage at which startup is experiencing a fast rate of market growth and boosting revenues.
+This is the stage at which a startup is experiencing a fast rate of market growth and boosting revenues.

 Common funding sources utilized at this stage are:

 It is recommended to go for this approach only after the startup has achieved significant market traction.
 A pool of VCs may come together and fund your startup.